-The Centre for People, Organisation and Work (CPOW) brings together social science research expertise.
+The Centre for People, Organisation & Work (CPOW) is an inter-disciplinary research centre.

 The Glass Ceiling For Women: Assessing the State of Gender Equality and Career Progression in the Health Industry